 Returning to London, he then used his power, wealth and influence to send out surgeon-come-naturalists on slave ships, while also receiving specimens from other people collecting in remote outposts.

-After his death in 1753, Sloane's extensive herbarium was bought by the British Museum.
+After his death in 1753, Sloane’s extensive herbarium was bought by the British Museum.
 It contained specimens from as far afield as Jamaica and North America, western Africa and southern Asia.
-This collection eventually became one of the foundations of the Natural History Museum.
+This material eventually became one of the foundations of the Natural History Museum’s collection.

-How collections such as the Museum's are connected to slavery and how this history should be dealt with are explored in a new paper published in the Journal of Natural Science Collections.
+How such collections are connected to slavery and how this history should be dealt with are explored in a paper published in the Journal of Natural Science Collections.

-Miranda Lowe, the Museum's principal curator of crustaceans and co-author of the paper, says, 'The UK and natural history museums have to accept that we profited off the back of slavery.
+Miranda Lowe, our principal curator of crustaceans and co-author of the paper, says, ‘The UK and natural history museums have to accept that we profited off the back of slavery.’

 ‘It's being open about this history and acknowledging it as an institution, because still there are people who think that things are being hidden and that we're not telling the truth.’

-Over the last few years there has been an effort by cultural institutions such as art galleries and history museums to address the issues of representation and colonialism.
+There has been an increasing effort by cultural institutions such as art galleries and history museums to address the issues of representation and colonialism.
 In particular, there has been critical discourse around how people and stories from non-European cultures are depicted, included and represented.

 ‘We’ve been seeing this decolonial practice rising up in art museums and other places of culture such as the British Museum,’ explains Miranda.
 ‘But there is this feeling that natural history and science museums have been flying under the radar, but this is something that they really need to get a grip of.’